sebastianhaberey/nsd/nsd/BACKLOG.md

 ## Done

+- use proper logging library and let user configure log level for plugin
+- all: clean up agent id
 - all: test (& fix) txt resolution
 - ios: copy from macos & test it
 - platform: tests for resolve method